-In addition to the penalties described below, additional penalties, up to and including course withdrawal, may be applied as determined by the Academic Standards Committee and/or Professional Conduct Committee.
-Specific details regarding the unexcused absence policy are found in each course syllabus.
+In addition to the penalties described below, additional penalties, up to and including course withdrawal, may be applied as determined by the Academic Standards Committee or Professional Conduct Committee, as applicable.

 1- or 2-credit hour courses:

 - For the 1st unexcused absence, the maximum penalty is the loss of points for missed assignments. - For ≥2 unexcused absences, the maximum penalty is a 10% reduction in the final course grade.
 This grade reduction is in addition to the loss of points for missed assignments.